avinaxhroy/Treta/README.md

 ## ⚡ One-Click Installation & Setup (NEW v2.0!)

-**🎉 Introducing the most user-friendly installer on the planet!** Our enhanced auto-installer v2.0 is now even smarter, faster, and more reliable.
+**🎉 Introducing the most user-friendly installer on the planet!** Our enhanced auto-installer v2.0 is now even smarter, faster, and more reliable with beautiful colored progress bars, intelligent error recovery, and zero-configuration setup.

+> **💡 Pro Tip**: The installer automatically handles Python detection, dependency management, FFmpeg setup, and global command installation.
+Just run it and you're ready to download music in under 2 minutes!

 ### 🖥️ Windows - Super Easy Installation

-**Option 1: Ultimate Easy Mode (Recommended)**
+**🏆 Option 1: Ultimate Easy Mode (Recommended)**
 ```powershell
 # Just double-click this file after cloning/downloading:
 install_easy.bat
 ```
+*This downloads the repository and runs the installer automatically - perfect for beginners!*

 **Option 2: PowerShell One-Liner**
 ```powershell